Gil Turner: "Blowin' in the Wind"

-A few months later, on April 16, 1962, Dylan showed up at Gerde's at a hootenanny Turner was hosting.
-He had just written a new song called "Blowin' in the Wind" and wanted Turner to hear it.
+On April 16, 1962, Dylan showed up at Gerde's at a hootenanny Turner was hosting.
+He wrote a new song called "Blowin' in the Wind" and wanted Turner to hear it.
 After listening to Dylan play the song in the club's basement, Turner had Dylan show him the chords.
 When he went up upstairs for his next set, Turner sang the song from Dylan's rough manuscript.
-It was the first performance of what went on to become the greatest folk song of the 1960s.
+It was the first performance of what went on to become one of the most famous folk-protest songs of the 1960s.

 "Blowin' in the Wind" appeared on the cover of Broadside two issues later, the song's first publication.
 In July, Dylan recorded the song for his second album, Freewheelin' Bob Dylan, but it would be another year before the album's release.
 Meanwhile, Turner's group The New World Singers recorded the song for Broadside Ballads, Vol. 1, a collection of songs that had appeared in the magazine.
 This recording, the song's first release, came five months before Freewheelins and six months before the hit single by Peter, Paul & Mary.

+Personal life

+Turner married Lori Singer in 1962.
+Their daughter, Melora Lou NuCeder (née Turner), was born in 1965.
+Turner and Singer divorced in 1967.